Menominee Range Historical Museum

 interior of an iron mine round out displays focusing on early area history.

-pump organ, an Edison photograph with elaborately painted morning glory horn
+a pump organ, an Edison photograph with elaborately painted morning glory

 The late Victorian kitchen bustles with activity with the cook stove and